AndunHH/spacemouse/README.md

 ![ErgonoMouse MK XX - 6DOF Controller Knob & Joystick with Wheel, Buttons & Keys](pictures/ergonomouse.webp)

 ## Features of the 6 DOF mouse

+### General Features

 - Source code for an Arduino Pro Micro to read four joysticks and calculate the kinematics
 - Emulation of the USB identification and the HID interface to behave like an original space mouse
 - Advanced USB settings for linux users: Implemented jiggling or declaring the HID reports as relative or absolute values
 - Semi-Automatic calibration methods to find the correct pin outs and measurement ranges
 - Debug outputs can be requested over the serial interface during run time, see [config_sample.h](spacemouse-keys/config_sample.h#L36)
+- Exclusive-Mode: Transmit either translation or rotation and set the other one to zero, depending on what the main motion is.

+### Buttons
 - Over ten keys may be reported to the PC via USB and may be evaluated by the original driver software
-- "Kill-Keys" may disable translation or rotation directly in the mouse
+- Kill-Keys: Press one of two buttons to disable translation or rotation directly in the mouse and transmit just the other one.

-- Exclusive-Mode: Transmit either translation or rotation and set the other one to zero, depending on what the main motion is.
+### Encoder / Wheel
 - An encoder wheel can be used to replace one axis and allow e.g. zooming
 - Check out the [config_sample.h](spacemouse-keys/config_sample.h) for more informations about configurable elements and extensive debug outputs

+### LEDs

 - LED can be enabled by the PC driver
 - Support for a [LED ring](#support-for-neopixel-led-ring), as supported by the FastLED library

-Wanted features:
+### Wanted features, not jet there:
 - Reverse Direction and Speed options in 3dConnexion Software is not working, because our spacemouse is not accepting this settings.

 Purchasing the [electronics](#electronics) and [printing some parts](#printed-parts) is not scope of this repository.
 We start with the software.
 Feel free to read a build report in the Wiki: [Building an Ergonomouse](https://github.com/AndunHH/spacemouse/wiki/Ergonomouse-Build)